 In the 1940ies, Klein worked in several areas such as superconductors, biochemistry, proton decay, general relativity and the physics of stars.
 In 1947 he realized that both the electron and the my meson are weakly interacting particles and that the my meson decays into the electron.

 In 1943 Niels Bohr lived at Klein's house in Sweden for some days during his escape from Denmark to Great Britain due to the Nazists.

-In 1945 Klein realized together with G Beskow and L Treffenberg after studies of stars etc that the fundamental elements was created in the stars.
-This is still true in combination with that the fundamental elements are created at the Big Bang, a result that George Gamow (1904-1968), Ralph Alpher (1921-2007) and Robert Herman (1914-1997) arrived at approximately the same time.
+In 1945 Klein realized together with G Beskow and L Treffenberg after studies of stars etc that the fundamental elements were created in the stars.
+This is still true in combination with that the fundamental elements were created at the Big Bang, a result that George Gamow (1904-1968), Ralph Alpher (1921-2007) and Robert Herman (1914-1997) arrived at approximately the same time.

 The Swedish version of this biography has been proof read by Ernst Klein and Stanley Deser.
 It is used, with granted permission, by the Oskar Klein Centre at Albanova in connection to the The Oskar Klein Memorial Lecture.

-More information about other scientists and Homo Sapiens desire to explore the Universe can be found at Kosmologika main page.
+More information about other scientists, Black Holes, Astrobiology and Homo Sapiens desire to explore the Universe can be found at Kosmologika main page.

 : Grandin, Karl: "Ett slags modernism i vetenskapen - Teoretisk fysik i Sverige under 1920-talet", Uppsala universitet, 1999.